 If you have graded in the Jitsu Foundation’s style of Jitsu, then of course you can wear your old belt and come along.
 If you have graded in another style of jiu jitsu, our practice is for you to start out as a white belt and train at whatever level in the club seems to match your own.
 You can then attend the next Foundation grading, and the grading panel will grade you where appropriate.

 What do I wear?

 As the sessions are practical, it is best to wear something loose and comfortable, like track suit bottoms and a t-shirt.
 You will need to remove all jewelry as well.
 If you want to buy a judogi (training clothes), the club takes orders and purchases directly from a wholesaler.
 If you have a gi from another style you are welcome to wear it, but anything less sturdy than a good judogi is likely to be torn.

 How much does it cost?

 Because our instructors take no money, we charge just enough to buy kit, pay for hall hire, and subsidize club members’ courses.
-A regular session costs just £3 for students, £5 for non-students, and we offer termly discounts and joining packs that will save you a lot of money.
+Speak to a club committee member for details of season tickets and joining packs that will save you a lot of money.
 Because the gym charges an entry fee, we don’t charge at all for our sessions in the Bloomsbury Fitness Centre on Fridays.
 We do not charge for your first session, so you can try jiu jitsu for free.
-After your first session, you will need to join The Jitsu Foundation for insurance purposes, which costs £30 per year.
+After your first session, you will need to join The Jitsu Foundation for insurance purposes.

 Any other questions?